Glossary of Venetian terms

 Arsenale

-The Arsenale were the navy docks of the Republic of Venice, which occupies about one-sixth of the area of the city.
+The Arsenale were the navy docks of the Republic of Venice, which occupies about one-sixth of the area of the city

 Arsenalotto (pl. arsenalotti)

-The arsenalotti were the workers in the Venetian navy docks, the Arsenale, who also often served as armed guards and security around the institutions of the Republic of Venice.
+The arsenalotti were the workers in the Venetian navy docks, the Arsenale, who also often served as armed guards and security around the institutions of the Republic of Venice

 Avogadori de Comùn

-The Avogadori de Comùn served as public prosecutors, as guarantors of the legality of the political and administrative procedures of the Republic of Venice
+The Avogadori de Comùn served as public prosecutors, and as guarantors of the legality of the political and administrative procedures of the Republic of Venice

 B